Our Story

 Most ridiculous date?

-Her: Archer invited Elizabeth to go sailing for their third date.
-Elizabeth was thrilled.
-At this point Elizabeth’s dating life had become the topic of locker room discussion.
-One girl asked about their next date.
-She shared that Archer had asked to take her sailing.
-The teammate asked if Archer knew Elizabeth’s family background of racing sailboats all over the world.
-Elizabeth replied, “I’m not sure.”
-Her teammate chuckled.
+Elizabeth: Archer invited Elizabeth to go sailing for their third date.
+At this point, her dating life had become a locker room discussion.
+Her friend asked if he knew Elizabeth’s background of racing sailboats all over the world.
+He did not.
+Her teammates chuckled.

-Him: A big gust swept their boat towards a big, fancy boat.
+After Archer launched his club sailboat, a big gust swept their boat towards a bigger and fancier boat.
 Elizabeth took the tiller from Archer, and righted their boat.
 That taught him that she was, in fact, taking him sailing.
 He was impressed by her seamanship.

-After sailing, they ran a sprint race, which was close.
-Elizabeth announced a tie.
+In the race, Elizabeth announced a tie.
 He knew he won, but he went along with the “tie” to be polite.
 A week later, she told her friends she was so happy Archer won, because she would have had to dump him if he lost.
-Lucky him.
+Lucky her.

 Total opposites?